 On or after the relevant Exchange Date, the holder of a Global Bearer Note may, in the case of an exchange in whole, surrender such Global Bearer Note or, in the case of a partial exchange, present such Global Bearer Note for endorsement to, or to the order of, the Issuing and Paying Agent.
-In exchange for any Global Bearer Note, or the part thereof to be exchanged, the Issuer will (i) in the case of a Temporary Global Bearer Note being exchanged for a Permanent Global Bearer Note, deliver, or procure the delivery of, a Permanent Global Bearer Note in an aggregate nominal amount equal to that of the whole or that part of such Temporary Global Bearer Note that is being exchanged or, in the case of a subsequent exchange, endorse, or procure the endorsement of, a Permanent Global Bearer Note to reflect such exchange or (ii) in the case of a Global Bearer Note being exchanged for Definitive Bearer Notes or (in the case of a Permanent Global Bearer Note that is an Exchangeable Bearer Note) an Unrestricted Global Certificate or Unrestricted Certificates, deliver, or procure the delivery of, an equal aggregate nominal amount of duly executed and authenticated Definitive Bearer Notes, Unrestricted Certificates and/or an Unrestricted Global Certificate, as the case may be.
+In exchange for any Global Bearer Note, or the part thereof to be exchanged, the Issuer will (i) in the case of a Temporary Global Bearer Note being exchanged for a Permanent Global Bearer Note, deliver, or procure the delivery of, a Permanent Global Bearer Note in an aggregate nominal amount equal to that of the whole or that part of such Temporary Global Bearer Note that is being exchanged or, in the case of a subsequent exchange, endorse, or procure the endorsement of, a Permanent Global Bearer Note to reflect such exchange or (ii) in the case of a Global Bearer Note that is an Exchangeable Bearer Note) an Unrestricted Global Certificates, deliver, or procure the delivery of, an equal aggregate nominal amount of duly executed and authenticated Definitive Bearer Notes, Unrestricted Certificates and/or an Unrestricted Global Certificate, as the case may be.
 Global Bearer Notes and Definitive Bearer Notes will be delivered outside the United States and its possessions.